weaviate/weaviate-io/developers/weaviate/tutorials/spark-connector.md

 wget https://github.com/weaviate/spark-connector/releases/download/v1.0.0/spark-connector-assembly-1.0.0.jar
 ```

-For this tutorial, you will also need a Weaviate instance running with the `text2vec-huggingface` module.
-We assume your instance is running at `http://localhost:8080`.
+For this tutorial, you will also need a Weaviate instance running at `http://localhost:8080`.

 ## What is the Spark Connector?